 Ensure that you never turn on your appliance when filled with vinegar solution because it can damage your steam mop.

-If the manufacturer doesn’t permit using vinegar, respect that because it will damage the mop and void the warranty.
+If the manufacturer doesn’t permit using vinegar, respect that because otherwise it will damage the mop and void the warranty.
 Additionally, if you use distilled water in your steam cleaner, you do not need to decalcify it.
 If you have used tap water or put chemicals like floor cleaner in your mop, rinsing and washing the mop tank is needed.